Investigations

 Add Evidence to Investigations

 After creating a new investigation, the next step is to add evidence to it.
-You can add dashboards, logs, searches, and events as evidence entities.
+You can add dashboards, logs, saved searches, and events as evidence entities.

 This section details how to add evidence to an investigation manually; however, you may also opt to add evidence to an existing investigation automatically based on an alert created from a defined event.
 For more information on this process, see Investigations and Alerts.

-Searches
+Saved Searches

-Searches allow you to quickly and efficiently find relevant information regarding an investigation.
 You can add saved searches as evidence to investigations directly from the saved search by clicking on the ellipsis icon to the right of the search bar and opting either to add to the active investigation or to another existing investigation.

 Hint: Both absolute time ranges and relative time ranges may be selected upon saving your search.
 See the section on relative time ranges for more details.